AndrasKovacs/elaboration-zoo/03-holes/README.md

 We use string names instead of indices or levels.
 This makes most operations easier to understand and implement.
 There are subtleties that can go wrong with names, but our general approach cuts out a large amount of name generation and shuffling which would appear in more naive elaborators.
-In particular, we don't never use capture-avoiding substitution nor global fresh name generation.
+In particular, we don't use capture-avoiding substitution or global fresh name generation.

 ### About holes and pattern unification